ganbarodigital/css-ishi/docs/introduction/goals.md

 1. Markup that's separated from layout.

    Grids have rightly revolutionised how we layout websites.
-But all they're doing is filling the gap that has been left when we stopped using tables to do the same thing.
+But all they're doing is filling the gap that was left when we stopped using tables to do the same thing.
 A grid is markup that describes the layout of your content.

    The right layout for a desktop might be different to what suits reading on a smartphone.
 In particular, you might want to change the order that your content is displayed in.
 For example, the kind of navigation that works well in a sidebar on a desktop site often works better displayed below the main content on a mobile site.
 If you use a grid, there's no easy way to do this, and you often end up maintaining multiple websites.